Dr Chad Whelan

 |Campus:||Geelong Waurn Ponds Campus|

-Dr Whelan is the Course Director of criminology - a program comprising a standalone degree as well as combined degrees with Forensic Science, Information Technology (Security), Law and Psychological Science.
-Dr Whelan is committed to developing authentic, engaging and innovative learning environments for criminology students, both on location and in the cloud.
+Dr Whelan is the Associate Head of School (Teaching and Learning) in the School of Humanities and Social Sciences.
+Dr Whelan is committed to developing authentic, engaging and innovative learning environments for students, both on location and online.
 In particular, he is focused on the strategic use of assessment as a means of developing knowledge and skills in ways that enhance graduate employability.
 Dr Whelan teaches across the criminology program but mostly in the areas of crime prevention and security as well as crime, terrorism and security.
-He has recieved the Vice-Chancellor's Award for Teacher of the Year (2013) and an Office of Learning and Teaching Citation (2014) for excellence and leadership in teaching and learning.
+He has received the Vice-Chancellor's Award for Teacher of the Year (2013) and an Office of Learning and Teaching Citation (2014) for excellence and leadership in teaching and learning.

 Awards and prizes